Last-Minute Christmas Gifts That Show You Care

 Being creative with gift giving takes talent.
 Sometimes just wrapping a small gift in pretty paper with a stylish bow is enough to brighten someone's day, but a good gift should always reflect the things you know about the person you are giving it to.

-Multiple use sandwich/lunch containers - these run about $6 - $12 in specialty stores.
+These run about $6–$12 in specialty stores.
 We found them in our local Marshall's Dress shop for under $6.
 They have easy to open, hold tight lids with multiple compartments and are BPA free so you can microwave them.
 Some hold salad on the bottom and sandwich on the top or have multiple small sections for snacks.
 This makes a good gift for coworkers who bring their lunch in bulky containers or eat their soup right out the can!

-Reusable uniquely made ornaments - World Market and other specialty stores often have some very fun handcrafted ornaments made from all natural materials like the owl made with pine cone pieces or hand carved, hand stitched ornaments.
+World Market and other specialty stores often have some very fun handcrafted ornaments made from all-natural materials like the owl made with pine cone pieces or hand-carved, hand-stitched ornaments.
 If you know someone who owns a collie dog, try to pick out an ornament that looks like their pet.
 Try to go with what you think they would like, not what you like.
 Some ornaments of animals and insects can be hung on the wall all year or used as fan pulls so will have multiple uses all year long.

 A pre-paid card for a movie box or on-line move order company with a DVD attached or tickets to a concert with a CD of their favorite group attached.
 If you do not have money for that or don't think they will use it, then try a movie night theme with popcorn, box of candy and a DVD, just be mindful if the have food allergies and of what movies they prefer.

-Flavored fruit teas or herbed salts or dried herbs - These gifts are often preferred over sweet treats, especially for health conscious friends.
+These gifts are often preferred over sweet treats, especially for health-conscious friends.
 You can also put together mini-baskets of foods from around the globe with an assortment of foods and condiments so if they do not like one item, there will be something else they might enjoy.
 Again, it helps to know if they have any dietary restrictions or allergies, but unique samplers provide a lot of fun for most people.

 Got a gardener or fisherman in the house?
 Do you know of a shut in?
 You can make a gardening basket with seeds and plants, trowel, organic fertilizer, send someone a bonzai tree, give a lazy person a cactus they can't kill as long they ignore it.